-If you took a full-time course load and achieved a 2.5 or higher term G.P.A. in the semester immediately prior to dismissal you may be eligible to petition for academic reinstatement.
-If your G.P.A. in the semester immediately prior to dismissal is below a 2.5, you will not likely be reinstated.
+If you took a full-time course load and achieved a 2.0 or higher term G.P.A. in the semester immediately prior to suspension you are eligible to petition for immediate academic reinstatement.
+If your G.P.A. in the semester immediately prior to suspension is below a 2.0, you are not eligible to petition for immediate reinstatement and must sit out at least one semester.